Why Cogint Is Undervalued

 Acquisition Sources: Fluent Q Interactive

-Core Risk Factors: Cogint operates in highly competitive and lucrative markets with many competitors that are larger.
-Failure to appeal to companies and gain understanding in how Cogint's products may benefit them may also be reflective in lower than expected sales.
+Cogint operates in highly competitive and lucrative markets with many competitors that are larger.
+Failure to appeal to companies and gain understanding in how Cogint's products may benefit them may also be reflective in lower-than-expected sales.
 Finally too much emphasis on a variety of products may lead individual product lines to be underdeveloped and/or not gain sufficient market share.

 Summary

 Cogint is a company that is still in its infancy and has financials that do not accurately reflect its potential.
-This company is entering markets with a lot of opportunity for ingenuity and growth, and has an advantage with it's leading edge technological products and proprietary data.
-It will likely continue to exhibit strong top line growth.
+This company is entering markets with a lot of opportunity for ingenuity and growth, and has an advantage with its leading-edge technological products and proprietary data.
+It will likely continue to exhibit strong top-line growth.

 Cogint differentiates itself from its competitors by being cloud based and targeting consumers 80% through mobile devices.
-The company has established itself as today's generations data analytics company through it's adaptive strategy, while older and dated companies are likely to get left behind.
+The company has established itself as today's generations data analytics company through its adaptive strategy while older and dated companies are likely to get left behind.
 Cogint's proven management and large insider ownership give confidence to shareholders that the company is headed in the right direction.
 Finally, the acquisition of Fluent, LLC and Q Interactive, Inc. increases shareholder value significantly and opens opportunities that would have been unavailable to the company if it stood on its own.

 Disclosure: I am/we are long COGT.